Cheapest States for Surplus Lines License in 2026

 States That Are Typically Most Affordable

-States known for their affordability in educational and licensing fees typically include Texas, Florida, North Carolina, and Tennessee.
-These states often have lower tuition costs for insurance-related education and more reasonable licensing fees, partly due to state subsidies and a higher number of community colleges which offer relevant programs.
+States like Texas, Florida, North Carolina, and Tennessee are known for their affordability in terms of educational and licensing costs.
+These states often have lower tuition fees for insurance-related courses and more reasonable licensing fees.
+This affordability can be attributed to state subsidies and a larger number of community colleges which offer competitive rates.

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut tend to have higher costs associated with Surplus Lines Licenses.
-These states generally feature higher tuition rates, increased licensing fees, and a higher overall cost of living which contributes to the overall expenses faced by prospective insurance agents.
+On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut typically incur higher costs for obtaining a Surplus Lines License.
+These states have higher tuition rates, increased licensing fees, and generally a higher cost of living, all of which contribute to the overall expenses associated with obtaining the license.

 What Drives Cost Differences?